WHO IS SHANE DUTKA?

 At this point the score is a whopping $0 earned and $38k spent!

-It was all financed by my full time salary and a little credit card debt.
+It was all financed by my salary and credit card debt.

-Pretty much everyone thought I was crazy, and there were a lot of ‘Oh, Shit’ moments.
+Pretty much everyone thought I was crazy, and there were a lot of “what did I get myself into” moments.

 A Hard Knocks Lesson In Marketing

-At one point I got the not-so-brilliant idea to hire a marketing agency to help with the marketing process.
+At one point I decided to hire a marketing agency to help with building the website and some of our messaging.

 I figured, “I have some extra money, I can do things right and bring in professionals to help refine the logo, build a decent website, and get started on the right foot.”